Chapter 5. COM Servers

 24 HINSTANCE hInst = _AtlBaseModule.GetResourceInstance());

-It might seem odd that ATL includes the Error
+It might seem odd that ATL includes the Error functionality in CComCoClass instead of in

-a more widely applicable place, such as CComObjectRootEx
+a more widely applicable place, such as CComObjectRootEx.

 The reason for this placement is that COM error reporting needs a